 Given that you’d look to both the defendant driver and your own driver for coverage for your injuries.
 And in some instances, you may have additional coverage under your own automobile policy.
 Now exactly who pays and how much is really going to depend on the nature of the case.
 But the point is that you have multiple sources of coverage to look to, and you should have an experienced attorney help you decide how to proceed.

-If you were the passenger of a vehicle in an accident and were injured, please give us a call at 703-584-7277.
+If you were the passenger in a vehicle that was in an accident and were injured, please give us a call at 703-584-7277.
 We have free books we’d like you to have, and we treat everyone with professionalism, enthusiasm, and respect whether they need our services or not.
 You can also visit our website and ask us questions via confidential webform.